 Save as early as you can to leverage compounding benefits and for maximum contributions.

-• Use extra savings to invest in a down market opportunistically.
+- Use extra savings available to invest opportunistically in a down market as long those savings aren’t for living essentials.

-• There may be more IPOs in 2025, with new companies to review.
+- There may be more IPOs, spinoffs, and mergers in 2026, with new companies to consider.

 We advocate Buy/Hold strategies, rather than short-term trading.
-We recognize the excitement of day trading and swing trading long term (which are different schemes) discussed here.
-On the other hand, ‘boring” long investment strategies take advantage of compounding your returns, lower capital gain tax rates if you hold stocks more than a year, and allow you to ride out market volatility.
+We recognize the excitement of day trading and long-term swing trading (which are different schemes) discussed here.
+On the other hand, “boring” long-term investment strategies take advantage of compounding returns, lower capital gains tax rates if you hold stocks for more than a year, and allow you to ride out market volatility.

 12. Review Your Designated Beneficiaries and Estate Plan